Effect of disorder on density of states and conductivity in higher order van Hove singularities in two dimensional bands: Discussion

-In this paper, we made a diagrammatic analysis of the problem of higher order singularities in unclean systems, using well known approximations.
+In this paper, we made a diagrammatic analysis of the problem of higher order singularities in unclean two-dimensional systems, using well known approximations.
 We found that in so far as impurity scattering is weak, it allows much of the quantitative signatures of the HOVHS to survive in measurable physical quantities such as DOS and electrical conductivity.
 While potential comparison to real materials and experiments may be possible even at this level of description, a logical and necessary next step would be to go beyond the approximations applied in this work.
 The effect on other response functions like magnetic and thermal susceptibilities is left for future work.
 An investigation of such a nature would entail the discussion of the combined effects of both disorder and electronic interactions, and this may lead to novel phases driven by instabilities, apart from non-trivial renormalizations of the Fermi surface geometry itself.
+Lastly, another interesting direction is to extend these calculations to three dimensional systems where there is a diverging DOS (The three-dimensional avatars of the point singularities analysed in this paper do not cause diverging DOS.
+However line singularities in three dimension can lead to divergences in the DOS~\citep{igoshev2019electron}).
+For power law diverging DOS in three dimension, we expect the situation to be qualitatively similar to the two dimensional case analyzed in this paper.
+Nevertheless, this has to be established carefully, and further calculations might be needed to determine the fate of logarithmic divergences in three dimensional DOS under impurity averaging.
+We hope to explore these problems in a future work.

 \acknowledgements{} We would like to thank Claudio Chamon, Siddhant Das, Dima Efremov, Mark Greenaway, Garry Goldstein and Alex Shtyk for useful discussions.
 The work has been supported by the EPSRC grant EP/T034351/1.